 Rule Number Four: Take care of you as you would a friend.
 Often it is easier for us to do something for others than to take care of ourselves.
 Treat yourself kindly, you are worth it and you are valuable.
 No one deserves to be treated poorly.

 Rule Number Five: Fill yourself up with positive – positive people, words, movies, sayings, music, mediations, etc. will all fill your soul and work to balance your esteem.

-My huge hope is that there are very few who experience this type of bullying at work but my guess is that it is more prevalent that most of us know.
-Remember that if you are putting good energy after bad, this can trip you up and result in angst, frustration beyond compare, depression and self-doubt.
+My huge hope is that there are very few who experience this type of bullying at work, but my guess is that it is more prevalent that most of us know.
+Remember that if you are putting good energy after bad, this can trip you up and result in angst, frustration, depression and self-doubt.

-Don’t let this type of engagement pull you down – if you won’t take care of yourself for you, then do it for me.
+If you won’t take care of yourself for you, then do it for me.
 And on that note, I resigned from my friends project.
-Based on her rantings, I knew that after five more months of working in that environment would have resulted in me throwing my computer out the windowJ Aside from the obvious problems this presented, I love my MAC way too much for that.
+Based on her ranting, I knew that five more months of working in that environment would have me throwing my computer out the window☺ Aside from the obvious problems this presented, I love my MAC way too much for that.

 www.kimromancorle.com All rights reserved, Kim Roman

 Kim Roman Corle is a coach, speaker and author that helps people learn to ‘Take Their Power Back’.
 A verbal abuse survivor, member of ACA, corporate executive, StepMother, StepChild My work focuses on offering guidance, support and steps that teach people how to manage their emotions.
 As someone who has learned how to take back her power, I feel there isn’t an audience I don’t relate with.
 I look forward to meeting and working with you